Dedication: To Friends who led the way

 As a young Episcopal priest, Father Chinlund worked with the poor and marginalized in his New York community after attending Union Theological Seminary.
 He then served on the NYS Special Commission on Attica, following the Attica Rebellion in 1971, and his activism continued to bring him into jails and prisons, where conditions jarred him to the core.
 In 1979, he founded the Healing Communities Network, which addressed the trauma of incarceration through support groups.
 These groups operated both inside and outside prison, and they worked to build self-esteem and a sense of community.
 Father Chinlund then served as the Executive Director of Episcopal Social Services from 1986 -2005.
 In 2002, he offered College Initiative its first home base and was deeply involved with helping CIU to become successfully established in NYC.

-A Salute to the Women of BHCF
+A Salute to the Women of Bedford Hills Correctional Facility

-The women at Bedford Hills Correctional Facility have achieved a seemingly impossible task - building a community that knows no boundaries through time and space.
-Today, the women I knew as students in the BHCF College Bound Program in the 1990’s are still learning together, working together, and helping each other in the world “outside”.
+The women at Bedford Hills Correctional Facility (BHCF) have achieved a seemingly impossible task - building a community that knows no boundaries through time and space.
+Today, the women together as students in the BHCF College Bound Program in the 1990s are still learning together, working together, and helping each other in the world “outside”.
 The majority of sisters live in NYC, but their extended family includes the entire state and beyond.
 Sadly, a few are still behind bars.
 It is said that adversity makes us strong.
 While that is often true, the women of BHCF know that love and friendship make us, and keep us, stronger.

 "When I look into the mirror I see an attractive woman with hopes and